danham78/prob_calculator/README.md

                   num_balls_drawn=5,
                   num_experiments=2000)
 Since this is based on random draws, the probability will be slightly different each time the code is run.

+# Installation
+- download the file
+- ensure you have python3 installed
+- run in the command line with the command python prob_calculator.py

+# License
+prob_calculator is available under the MIT, GNU license.